rust-lang/rust/text/0000-kinds-of-allocators.md

    `Address` an abuse of the `NonZero` type?
 (Or do we just need some constructor for `NonZero` that asserts that the input is non-zero)?

- * Should we get rid of the `AllocError` bound entirely?
-Is the given set of methods actually worth providing to all generic clients?

-   (Keeping it seems very low cost to me; implementors can always opt to use the `MemoryExhausted` error type, which is cheap.
-But my intuition may be wrong.)

  * Do we need `Allocator::max_size` and `Allocator::max_align` ?

  * Should default impl of `Allocator::max_align` return `None`, or is